InventorDave/rt-dt/readme.txt

 The file you want to run the app is "raytracer.html".

-Please send feedback, good or bad, to dave@leedavidodea.co.uk
+Please send feedback, good or bad, to dave@inventordave.com

+(c) 2020, No-one.